MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-234-update.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of after_approval_deferred.](../../media/234-pipelines-16.png "Screenshot of after_approval_deferred")

-The approval shows up as deferred in the checks panel.After the deferred-to time, the approval is effective.
+The approval shows up as deferred in the checks panel.
+After the deferred-to time, the approval is effective.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of  approval is effective.](../../media/234-pipelines-17.png "Screenshot of  approval is effective")